gthparch/MacSim-User-Guide/readme.md

 See `macsim_result.txt` in the result directory for STDOUT and STDERR outputs during the simulation.

-❗️You should not change the name of the parameter file `params.in`.
+> ❗️ You should not change the name of the parameter file `params.in`.
 The macsim binary will try to find `params.in` file in the same directory and use it as the GPU configuration.

 ## List of available traces